-- 2.80 Some Amateur Radio licensees provide support to ambulance services, mountain rescue teams or similar services.
-These organisations are listed in the Licence as 'user services', as follows: - the British Red Cross: - St John Ambulance: - the St Andrew's Ambulance Association; - the Women's Royal Voluntary Service; - the Salvation Army: - any Government Department; and - any 'Category 1' responder and any 'Category 2' responder as defined in the Civil Contingencies Act 2004. - 2.81 We recognise that the needs of these services may require individual Amateur Radio licensees to operate in a manner not generally permitted under the Amateur Radio Licence.
-While our broad position is that all licensees should comply with the same terms and conditions, the Licence does include some particular provisions for those licensees who are supporting a user service, including the facility to encrypt messages. - 2.82 Amateur Radio is designed as a hobby for the enjoyment of all participants, which is why licensees may not generally encrypt messages.
-The RRs allow36 messages to be transmitted to another country on behalf of third parties in emergencies or for disaster relief but they specifically prohibit37 the encryption of transmissions between the Amateur Radio stations of different countries.
-Licensees transmitting messages on behalf of user services should therefore ensure that, if a message is to be transmitted to another country, it is not encrypted. - 2.83 On occasion, a local user service incident commander may want information to be encrypted.
+- the British Red Cross; - St John Ambulance: - the St Andrew's Ambulance Association; - the Women's Royal Voluntary Service; - the Salvation Army; - any Government Department; and - any 'Category 1' responder and any 'Category 2' responder as defined in the Civil Contingencies Act 2004. - 2.86 We recognise that the needs of these services may require individual Amateur Radio licensees to operate in a manner not generally permitted under the Amateur Radio Licence.
+While our broad position is that all licensees should comply with the same terms and conditions, the Licence does include some particular provisions for those licensees who are supporting a user service, including the facility to encrypt messages. - 2.87 Amateur Radio is designed as a hobby for the enjoyment of all participants, which is why licensees may not generally encrypt messages.
+The RRs allow38 messages to be transmitted to another country on behalf of third parties in emergencies or for disaster relief but they specifically prohibit39 the encryption of transmissions between the Amateur Radio stations of different countries.
+Licensees transmitting messages on behalf of user services should therefore ensure that, if a message is to be transmitted to another country, it is not encrypted. - 2.88 On occasion, a local user service incident commander may want information to be encrypted.
 Clause 11(2) of the Amateur Radio Licence permits an Amateur Radio licensee to encrypt such messages, when sent on behalf of a user service.
-As provided for by Clause 11(2)(b), encryption includes the intention of rendering the message unintelligible to other Radio Amateurs. - 2.84 We expect encryption to be needed only very rarely.
+As provided for by Clause 11(2)(b), encryption includes the intention of rendering the message unintelligible to other Radio Amateurs. - 2.89 We expect encryption to be needed only very rarely.
 The presumption is that messages will not be encrypted, unless there is a specific need for operational purposes, for example the transmission of a casualty's personal data or the location of an incident.
 Encryption must only be used at the request of a local incident commander.
-It is not a decision for the individual licensee alone.
+It is not a decision for the individual licensee alone. - 2.90 UK Amateur Radio Licensees must exercise care when transmitting encrypted messages that can be received in another country.
+If the message is consciously being sent across a border, the Licensee must be satisfied that commanders on both sides of a border agree that the message must be encrypted before it is sent, unless a delay could imperil life.
+The Licensee must also ensure that the station is clearly identifiable, should foreign (or UK) stations wish to trace the signal. - 2.91 As soon as practicable, the UK Amateur Radio licensee should record in the station log the times, dates and frequencies used, in broad terms why the message had to be encrypted and who requested it.
+The log should also record the encryption method and key used.